Punggye-ri Nuclear Test Site: History

 On 14 May 2018 press reports suggested that satellite imagery showed work underway on the decommissioning of facilities at the site.
 The leader and Supreme Commander of North Korea Kim Jong-un determined the date for the closing ceremony of Punggye-ri: 23–25 May 2018.
 The government of North Korea allowed a handful of international journalists (but none from South Korea) to observe the closing ceremony.
 Notably absent were experts or inspectors who could study the test site at close quarters.

 On 24 May 2018 foreign journalists reported that tunnels in the Punggye-ri nuclear test site had been destroyed by the North Korean government in a move to reduce regional tensions.

 However, despite the active tunnel entrances being demolished, the tunnels themselves were not destroyed and the tunnels that were never used in testing were not part of the public demolition.
 Additionally, the majority of the administrative and support facilities along Punggye-ri's 17-km-long complex were not demolished, and caretaker activities have been noted as recently as 25 November 2020.

 David Albright of the Institute for Science and International Security noted:

 North Korea's action is better than a freeze and represents a disabling of the test site.
 However, like many disabling steps, North Korea could likely resume testing at the site after some weeks or months of work.
 Although the main mountain is unlikely to be usable, other nearby mountains could be used.
 And two of the portals (numbers 3 and 4, using North Korean nomenclature) were apparently intact and usable for further nuclear explosions prior to the dismantling steps conducted.

 Observers noted that the site was rehabilitated in early 2022 for possible nuclear cruise missile warhead tests later in the year.
-The United States, Korea and Japan stated on October 26, 2022, that North Korea would receive an "overwhelming, decisive" and "unparalleled" response from the three nations if testing was renewed.
+The United States, South Korea, and Japan stated on 26 October 2022, that North Korea would receive an "overwhelming, decisive" and "unparalleled" response from the three nations if testing was renewed.